1459272_654139664638591_1109790534_n

-The Haskell Playhouse was built for Lucy Jane Haskell, daughter of Dr. William A. and Florence Hayner Haskell, by her grandfather, John E. Hayner, wealthy financier and philanthropist in 1885.
+The Haskell Playhouse was built for Lucy Jane Haskell , daughter of Dr. William A. and Florence Hayner Haskell.
+Dr. Haskell commissioned Alton architect Lucas Pfeiffenberger to design and build the playhouse in the spring of 1884.

 The playhouse consisted of a single room measuring fourteen by sixteen feet.
 There is a large front porch and a small back porch on the south side of the house.
 Inside there is a large wall cabinet with glass doors for the placing of dolls and toys on the shelves.
 The house also has stained glass windows and ornamental iron work on the roof, plus gingerbread (carpenter’s lace) woodwork around the windows and porches.
 The architectural style of the playhouse is Queen Anne Stick.